 – Justin Martyr (fl. c.
 150 CE) knows the synoptic gospels (but not GJn), including their information regarding Herod (e.g. Dial. with Trypho chp.
 CIII); — Tatian (fl.
 160-75 CE) writes his Diatessaron, already based upon the four canonical gospels, and including all the canonical passages regarding Herod, Pilate, etc.; — Irenaeus of Lyon (late II CE) in his Adversus Haereses refers to and cites all four canonical gospels, including Herod, Pilate, Caiphas, and Annas (e.g. here, XIX.7, etc.);— Tertullian (c.
 200 CE), writes Contra Marcion, which contains myriad passages from the Gospel of Luke, including mentions of Herod and Pilate (e.g. here, XLII).

 Those who are familiar with Epiphanius’ writings will not be surprised that he would let slip a few sentences regarding an alternate, non-compatible chronology of Jesus.
-Epiphanius was not only a sloppy writer but also prone, in my opinion, to invent when it pleased him and was convenient.
+Though learned and erudite, Epiphanius had a penchant for sloppiness was also prone, in my opinion, to invent when he found it convenient.
 Readers of my first book will recall that the bishop could not even remember the name of his protagonist in one long (and no doubt fanciful) account—he inexplicably calls him ‘Ellel’ in the first half of the story but ‘Judas’ in the second half (see The Myth of Nazareth, pp. 278 ff).
 In this case, Epiphanius gives the game away when he admits, “I guess he was called that” [i.e. Judas].
 As I wrote in a footnote:

 This indicates that the church father did not bother to look back a page or two to see what the boy’s name was (“Ellel” is last mentioned at 30.7.1).
 Such unconcern is characteristic of a man writing either far too quickly, too much, or who feels that no one is even going to read what he is writing.
 (The Myth of Nazareth, p.
 281)